-4. Relevance to the call (threshold = 12 points) max. points 20 4.1 How relevant/important is the project in terms of achieving the call objectives?
+4. Relevance to the Call (threshold = 12 points) max. points 20 4.1 How relevant/important is the project in terms of achieving the call objectives?
 Does the project sufficiently and adequately address the call topic?
+15

-15 4.2 What is the incentive effect of the funding?
-To what extent will the funding help to implement the project at all and/or within a shorter timeframe, and/or with higher ambition, and/or in a larger scope?
-5
+4. Relevance to the Call (threshold = 12 points)max. points 204.2 What is the incentive effect of the funding?
+To what extent will the funding help to implement the project at all and/or within a shorter timeframe, and/or with higher ambition, and/or in a larger scope?5